NiccoloRighetti/MantoGryllo_Dating/README.md

 The results for the runs with all the fossils are stored in [All_Fossils_NTs](All_Fossils_NTs), there you can find:
 - the [lnL stats](All_Fossils/lnL) for convergence of 5 runs for each model with and without Embioptera and Zoraptera+Dermaptera (20x10^6 gen with 10% burnin);
-- the trees in .pdf for each model with and without Embioptera and Zoraptera are in [this](All_Fossils_NTs/Trees.pdf) directory;
+- the trees in .pdf for each model with and without Embioptera and Zoraptera+Dermaptera are in [this](All_Fossils_NTs/Trees.pdf) directory;
-- radarcharts for each clock model comparing the dating with/without Embioptera/Zoraptera are in [this](All_Fossils_NTs/Radarcharts.pdf) directory.
+- radarcharts for each clock model comparing the dating with and without Embioptera and Zoraptera+Dermaptera are in [this](All_Fossils_NTs/Radarcharts.pdf) directory.

 The same folder structure has been kept for the Jackknife analysis: [No_1](No_1),[No_2](No_2),[No_3](No_3),[No_4](No_4),[No_5](No_5).
 The radarchart plot with the jackknife can be found [here](Radarcharts_Jackknife/).